sabinorush/sabinorush/README.md

 - 🔭 I’m currently available to work.
-- 🌱 I’m currently learning: javaScript, HTML, CSS, NODE AND REACT LIBRARIES.
+- 🌱 I’m currently learning: javaScript, HTML, CSS, NODE AN REACT.
 - 📫 How to reach me: @rushsabino or gu.sabino@hotmail.com